n1xyz/doorman/README.md

 ## Core Model

 Each limiter has one unit meaning.
+Low-level limiters are generic over the key type, so applications can key them by IP, API key, account ID, or another stable identifier.

 ```text
 RequestRateLimiter<IpKey>